fuelsoft/out-gauge-cluster/README.md

 I can almost guarantee that either OutGauge is disabled, or the wrong IP/port is set.
 Please double-check that you have set them right.
 See "**How do I use it?**" above for more info.

+Also check that you don't have a firewall blocking incoming connections.

 ----------

 ### The gauges lag/stutter, how can I fix this?

 If you're running the program on a different computer, particularly over WiFi, this is not unusual.
 If you can connect with a wired connection, you will almost certainly have a better experience.
-This happens because OutGauge is a UDP-based system and packets do sometimes get lost or delayed. **I can't fix this**
+This happens because OutGauge is a UDP-based system and packets do sometimes get lost or delayed. **I can't fix this.**

 *Don't forget to update the IP in the game if you change connections!*